cbcrg/tcoffee/docs/tcoffee_manual.rst

-Keeping the original Sequence Names.
+Keeping the original sequence names.
 Note that your sequences are now renamed according to the extraction coordinates.
 You can keep the original names by using the +keep_name modifier:

 ::